Cognition Therapeutics, Inc. (CGTX)

-Cognition Therapeutics offers a compelling investment opportunity in the burgeoning field of neurodegenerative disease therapeutics, driven by its innovative sigma-2 receptor antagonist, CT1812, and its focus on addressing unmet needs in Alzheimer's disease, dementia with Lewy bodies, and age-related macular degeneration.
+Cognition Therapeutics offers a notable research candidate in the burgeoning field of neurodegenerative disease therapeutics, driven by its innovative sigma-2 receptor antagonist, CT1812, and its focus on addressing unmet needs in Alzheimer's disease, dementia with Lewy bodies, and age-related macular degeneration.

 Investment Thesis